hbar-team/SPyCCI/docs/contributor-guide.md

 docker run --rm spycci:test
 ```

-The `--rm` flag ensures the container file is eliminated after each run, but is optional if you want to keep the built image.
+The `--rm` flag removes the container after the run; the image remains available.

 It is also possible to run only a subset of tests and pass specific flags to the `pytest` command: